 Gear Noise and Transmission Error Measurement

-Members receive 45% discount – please log in to see members prices.
+Members receive up to 45% discount – please log in to see members prices.

 This seminar is aimed at both gear users and gear manufacturers.
 Dr Michael Platten will examine the basic causes of gear noise and the path from initial gear design and manufacturing errors to the final noise generation.